DavidBenj15/lin-alg-review-tool/README.md

-# textbook-scanner
+# Textbook Scanner

-Study tool that chooses a random exercise from a textbook for user to complete.
--Prompts user to select textbook in current directory -Scans through textbook to find the locations of different units
+A Python study tool that prompts users to enter a textbook and a list of questions, generates a random problem based on these questions, and outputs an image of the question.